awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 + The AWS CLI version 1\.18\.116 or later or 2\.0\.38 or later installed\.
 To install or upgrade the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 + A `kubectl` client that is configured to communicate with your Kubernetes cluster\.
 If you're using Amazon Elastic Kubernetes Service, you can use the instructions for installing `[kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)` and configuring a `[kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)` file\.
 + Helm version 3\.0 or later installed\.
 If you don't have Helm installed, see [Using Helm with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/helm.html) in the *Amazon EKS User Guide*\.
++ Amazon EKS currently only supports `IPv4_ONLY` and `IPv6_ONLY` only IP preferences, because Amazon EKS currently only supports pods that are capable of serving either only `IPv4` traffic or only `IPv6` traffic\.

 The remaining steps assume that the actual services are named `serviceA`, `serviceB`, and `serviceBv2` and that all services are discoverable through a namespace named `apps.local`\.